ged/fluent_fixtures/README.md

 ## Description

-This module is a toolkit for building a collection of composable fixtures with a fluent interface for testing.
+A toolkit for building a collection of composable testing fixtures with a fluent interface.

+To get started using the library, check out the [Getting Started](GettingStarted_md.html) guide.

 ## Prerequisites